bbauska/Anti-Project2025/anti.md

 the initiation of 45 proactive post-award civil rights compliance reviews, and would exacerbate discrimination issues in environmentally overburdened and underserved communities.

-Project 2025 details “Immediate and consistent rejection of all EPA Office of Research and Development [ORD] and science activities that have not been authorized by Congress”
+<p>Project 2025 details “Immediate and consistent rejection of all EPA Office of Research and
+Development [ORD] and science activities that have not been authorized by Congress”</p>

 This measure would prohibit the use of scientific determinations to drive regulatory, enforcement, and legal decisions in the EPA and federal government.
 Requiring the congressional review and authorization